AlexHentschel/machine-learning-experiments/variational-autoencoders/README.md

 **Notes:**
 - By default, Keras will use TensorFlow as its backend.
+TensorFlow is also the backend I use here (for no particular reason than convenience).
 Switching the backend to CNTK or Theano is documented [here](https://keras.io/backend/).